National Basketball Association

-The National Basketball Association (NBA) is a professional basketball league in Northern America composed of 30 teams (29 in the United States and 1 in Canada).
-It is one of the major professional sports leagues in the United States and Canada and is considered the premier men's professional basketball league in the world.
+The National Basketball Association (NBA) is a professional basketball league in North America composed of 30 teams (29 in the United States and 1 in Canada).
+The NBA is one of the major professional sports leagues in the United States and Canada and is considered the premier professional basketball league in the world.
+The league is headquartered in Midtown Manhattan.